6LoWPAN Range

 Low-power wide-area network (LPWAN) or low-power network (LPN)

 BLE, ZigBee, and Wi-Fi are not designed for long-range performance, and traditional Cellular networks are costly and consume much power.
-On the other hand, Power networks are a class of wireless networks consisting of constrained devices in processing power, memory, and battery life.
-The device battery’s length depends on the power consumption, and low power consumption enables devices to last up to 10 years on a battery.
+On the other hand, power networks are a class of wireless networks consisting of constrained devices that process power, memory, and battery life.
+The battery’s length depends on the power consumption, and low power consumption enables devices to last up to 10 years on a battery.

 Receiver Sensitivity